Home About For Agencies For Personnel Contact

 • No pre-authorization.
 No agency notification.
 No reason required.

-• Personnel choose a clinician and request an appointment directly through the app
+• Personnel choose a clinician and request an appointment directly through the agency's secure HTL access link or app.

-• Vetted, Oregon-licensed private practice clinicians who operate independently and understand first responder culture and the realities of the job
+• Oregon-licensed, private practice clinicians who operate independently and understand first responders and the realities of the job

 When post-incident support indicates that ongoing care would be helpful, the transition from Pathway 1 into Pathway 2 is seamless.
 Same network.
 Same confidentiality.
 No new intake.
 No gap in access or care.